Yoga vs Pilates: The Difference and Unique Benefits

 Benefits of Pilates

-All right, so let’s talk about the benefits of Pilates.
+All right, so let’s talk about the Pilates.
 Holy moly, where do I start?
 First of all, it is going to balance your imbalances, it is going to strengthen the muscles that are not often used, because your dominant ones are often used in life.
 It is going to prevent injury because it does that.
 If you are super flexible, you will find that Pilates actually pulls you together, you’re not going to be this person who’s just like a bag of bones.
 And, if you’re super tight, you will get flexibility.
 And the goal of Pilates is to make sure that you have a balance of strength and stretch.
 That’s incredible benefit that will help you in life and everything that you want to do.
 If you want to know more about the benefits of Pilates, we actually do have a full video of that.
-You can see it in the show notes below and check it out to get more in-depth on all the benefits of Pilates.
+You can see it in the show notes below and check it out to get more in-depth on all of the Pilates.
 But, another thing is we have the mental benefits, posture, and this mind-body connection.
 So it’s really amazing for someone who is needing to get a full body workout in but doesn’t have a lot of time and you want to get meditation in, you kind of combine all of them when you do Pilates practice.

-Benefits of yoga
+Benefits of Yoga

 Alright, so let’s talk about why you should do Pilates.
 Besides the fact that I think it’s amazing, you should love it, you should also make the decision for yourself.
 If you want to work on your balance, if you are really wanting to have better posture, better digestion, better sleep, reduced headaches, and have a lot more mindfulness in your life.
 Pilates can help you do all of those things, because it is a mind-body connection practice.
 And because of Pilates’ variety of apparatus and tools and over 500 exercises, Pilates can actually meet you where you are at any age, and at any place in your fitness level.
 So if you’ve never worked out, or you’re coming back from injury, Pilates is it actually going to be able to meet you where you are, and take you where you want to grow.

 Alright, so what I love the most about Pilates, it’s actually not Pilates versus anything.
 It’s Pilates AND.
 If you want to do yoga, if you want to do any other fitness regimen, Pilates is actually going to make you the most safe, most strongest version of yourself in those practices.
 You will actually be able to take what you learn about how to move from your center outwards.
 Take the balance of strength and stretch and apply it to your yoga practice, whichever yoga practice style you decide to use.
 And so, why should you do Pilates?
 Because it actually will make your yoga practice better.
-Yoga + Pilates.
 One more thing on this because Pilates is equally about strength and flexibility… What this allows you to do when you go into a yoga practice that can seem like it’s all about flexibility is, you can actually take the strength with you, and really help enhance what you’re going to get out of your yoga practice.

 Give Pilates a Try

 Alright, so whether you’re new to Pilates or deciding if Pilates or yoga is right for you, what I’d love for you to do is check us out at OnlinePilatesClasses.com™.
 We have certified instructors, we have amazing classes for all levels on whatever piece of equipment you have access to.
 And you can try us out here for free.
-And then don’t forget to join us on Sunday at 9am Pacific Time on our YouTube channel where I answer your questions.
+And then don’t forget to join us on Sunday at 9 am Pacific Time on our YouTube channel where I answer your questions.
 Have an amazing day.
 Thank you so much for being here.

 Lesley Logan, NCPT, is the founder of OnlinePilatesClasses.com, the first free online catalogue of Pilates exercise tutorial videos, where you can also find weekly online mat classes and workshops.
 When not teaching from her studio in Los Angeles, Lesley can be found traveling the world leading Pilates retreats, or offering Pilates business coaching to studio owners and other instructors through her private mastermind group.
 Connect with Lesley on instagram @lesley.logan or through the contact page on this site.

 Disclaimer: Some of the links in this article are “affiliate links”, a link with a special tracking code.
 This means if you click on an affiliate link and purchase the item, we will receive an affiliate commission.
 The price of the item is the same whether it is an affiliate link or not.
 Regardless, we only recommend products or services we believe will add value to our readers.
 By using the affiliate links, you are helping support our Website, and we genuinely appreciate your support.
+By watching this video, you agree to our Terms and Conditions, which you can read here:https://opc.me/tc

 Leave a comment